 - Make sure that you have backed up the Contacts, Messages, Call Log entries, app settings, APN details, etc. You can download theme free apps directly from the Google Play Store.
 Additionally, you can use the Samsung Kies to backup your phone’s data on your PC.
 You can also sync your contacts via Gmail sync feature.

 - Your device should be amply charged before flashing a custom ROM.
 It is not that the procedure is very long.
 It would take just a few minutes.
-It just a precaution in case anything goes wrong.
+Take it as a precaution in case anything goes wrong.

 - Open Settings on your device and turn on USB Debugging: Settings> Developer Options> USB Debugging> Tick the box.

-If you have taken the measures described above, just follow the simple steps given below to install the ROM on to your SGS3:
+If you have taken the measures described above, just follow the simple steps given below to install the ROM on to your Samsung Galaxy S3:

 - Usually, all ROM file comes in a zip package.
 You must not extract the zip and copy the file as it is to the SD Card of your device by connecting it to PC via USB Cable.
 However, to make sure that the ROM file that you downloaded is complete and not broken, you can extract it.
 A corrupt zip file is never extracted completely.
 If you get an error message, the ROM file is not complete, and you will have to download it again.